How to reduce time theft and keep accurate employee time records

 - Get tougher on timesheet submission.
 If employees have to manually submit timesheets, set a stricter deadline on when they need to be submitted.
 This will encourage employees to record times promptly, instead of generously guessing their working hours from multiple days gone by.

 - Review rota plans (and workload).
-Sometimes, employees may ask a colleague to clock in on their behalf and come into work later, because there won't be any work to do until later.
+Sometimes, employees may ask a colleague to clock in on their behalf and come into work later simply because there won't be any work to do until later.
 If this is the case at your business, speak to your staff and review your rota templates.
 Move shifts around so that there's less coverage at the start of the day, or whenever it's quieter.
 For example, if two staff do 9-5, shorten one of the shifts to 10-5 or push it to 10-6.

 - Allow more flexible working.
 Staff may lie on their timesheet to hide tardiness caused by transport problems or other unavoidable issues.
 If you want them to be more honest, allowing flexibility in terms of start and finish times is wise.
 This will require a cultural change as well as a policy change — make sure all managers are onboard.